How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 Using tools designed specifically for artificial grass helps maintain blade structure and surface consistency.

-Yes, but only if it is done carefully and correctly.
+Yes, but only if done carefully and correctly.

+Pressure washing and jet washing carry the same risks.
 The issue is not the tool, it is the pressure, heat, and angle used.
-High force aimed directly at the turf surface can disturb infill and damage seams.
+High force aimed directly at the turf surface can disturb infill, damage seams, and push debris deeper into the base layer rather than lifting it out.

 Safe power washing tips